odin-detector/odin-data/frameProcessor/README.md

 - frame : The frame number.
 - buffer\_id : The ID of the buffer within the shared memory block.

-When the notification is received, the filewriter copies the frame from shared memory, and then publishes it's own notfication that the specified memory block is once again available for use.
-An example response published by the filewriter is presented below.
+When the notification is received, the FrameProcessor copies the frame from shared memory, and then publishes it's own notfication that the specified memory block is once again available for use.
+An example response published by the FrameProcessor is presented below.

 ```json
 {
   "timestamp": "2016-06-30T13:52:07.447634",